 mauled by a black bear.
 The attack went on for several minutes.
 Alerted by

-the dogs, John’s wife Lynn discovered him in the driveway
+the dogs, John’s wife Lynn discovered him in the driveway bleeding to

-seeking help on 9-1-1, Lynn held the bear away making noise and waving her
+help on 9-1-1, Lynn held the bear away making noise and waving her arms.

 surgeries over the next several weeks.

 the “horrific fight” with the bear, his survival, and positive attitude in

 recovery has been described by many as inspiring.
 The story was carried